SovereignCloudStack/docs/docs/02-iaas/security-groups.md

 ### Default security group

-The default security group is used for all VMs and Ports to VMs, that are created when there was no security group explicitly assigned to them.
+Unless specified otherwise, the default security group is assigned to all VMs or Ports at creation.
-To use any but the default security group it is just necessary to mention them in the creation process.
+To use any other than the default security group at creation it is necessary to specify the desired security group(s) during the creation process.

-To see, what rules are set in the security group, the following command can be used:
+To review which rules are defined in a security group, the following command can be used:

 ```bash
 openstack security group show default